3n/LittleSnapper-to-Evernote/README.md

 2. Copy the Property List Tools.osax file to ~/Library/ScriptingAdditions
 	 (create that directory if it doesn't exist).
 	 Source: http://www.latenightsw.com/freeware/PListTools/index.html
-3. _Optional:_ To ensure all of the property list files are in place for your snaps, export all of them to Ember (you'll need to set up an account).
-If you run into your upload limit, just keep pressing OK (sorry).
+3. To ensure all of the property list files are in place for your snaps, export all of them as Snap Bundles:
+		1. Highlight all of your snaps in LittleSnapper.
+Go to File > Export Images.
+		2. Make sure you pick "Snap Bundle" as the File Type.
+		3. Once this finishes, you can delete the exported files.
+The export was only necessary to force a rebuild of your metadata.
 4. Run the littlesnapper\_to\_evernote.scpt script.
 5. Pick your library file and notebook name.
 You can leave the notebook name blank and it will use the default.
 If you enter a new notebook name